DCC-Lab/myTk/README.md

 Tk comes standard with Python.
 It is highly portable to all main platforms.

 I know Qt, wxWidgets, and the many other ways to make an interface in Python, and I have programmed macOS since System 7 (Quickdraw, Powerplant) and Mac OS X (Carbon, Aqua, .nib and .xib files in Objective-C and in Swift).
 The issues I have found with UIs in Python is either the lack of portability or the complexity of the UI strategy:
 **Qt** is very powerful but for most applications (and most scientific programmers) it is too complex, and my experience is that it is fairly fragile to transport to another device (same or different OS).
 On the other hand, `Tkinter` is standard on Python, but uses UI strategies that are showing their age (for example, raw function callbacks for events, inconsistent nomenclature, and some hoop jumping to get simple things done).
+But the advent of Themed Tk (ttk) made it look much better and modern.
 It was easier to encapsulate `Tkinter` into something easy to use than to simplify Qt or other UI frameworks.
 This is therefore the objective of this micro-project: make `Tkinter` very simple to use for non-professional programmers.
 Many common tasks have classes ready to use.

 ## Design
 Having been a macOS programmer for a long time, I have lived through the many incarnations of UI frameworks.
 Over the years, I have come to first understand, and second appreciate,  good design patterns.
 If interested in Design Patterns, I would recommend reading [Design Patterns](https://refactoring.guru/design-patterns).
 I sought to make `Tkinter` a bit more mac-like because many design patterns in Apple's libraries are particularly mature and useful.
 For instance, Tkinter requires the parent of the UI-element to be specified at creation, even though there is no reason for it to be required.
 In addition, the many callbacks get complicated to organize when they are all over the place, therefore when appropriate I implemented a simple strategy to handle many cases by default for the Table, and offer the option to extend the behaviour with delegate-functions (which are a bit cleaner than raw callbacks).